SskYwaLkeR/tools/readme.md

 to use this in your pc you need to have prettier and eslint extension in your vscode and both `prettier` and `eslint` along with `eslint-conig-prettier` installed as dev dependency in your codebase.

-Also you need to turn on
+Also you need to turn these on inside your vscode setting

 1. format on save
 2. Prettier config
-   inside your vscode seting

 And at last you need to have